Preparing for Confluence 6.13

 We're continuing to work on both the new Confluence search experience, and the editor upgrade to TinyMCE 4.
 Both of these changes will remain dark for Confluence 6.13.

 Update on OpenJDK

 We're currently working on bundling Adopt OpenJDK with Confluence, instead of the Oracle JRE.
 You can expect the Java version and vendor health check to fail, when running on OpenJDK.
 We'll have this sorted before the final release.

 There is also a known issue on some Linux distributions.
-See Confluence Server 6.13 or later fails with FontConfiguration error when installing on Linux operating systems for information on how to resolve this.
+See Confluence 6.13 or later fails with FontConfiguration error when installing on Linux OS for information on how to resolve this.